johnmathews/johnmathews.is/data/blog/different-types-of-problem.md

 Having said all that, I think the best way to solve a problem is to prevent it from occurring in the first place, but I'm not good enough to figure out how to do that, yet.

+[^1]:
+    on which timescale?
+Life is long, does it really matter if it takes 1 week or 1 month to learn something meaningful?
+Momentum, and having fun, is important though.

+[^2]:
+    from a personal growth point of view.
+I suppose from an employers point of view they want all problems solved fast, `type 1` problems.

+[^3]:
+    Open the right file, google the right query (and follow the link to stack overflow), make some changes, run your static type checker and linter, run your tests, and push.
+Done and on to the next item.

+[^4]:
+    which is totally fine.
+It's just a mental model, and the map is not the territory